FrickTobias/BLR/README.md

 - [Install miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - Enable the [bioconda channel](http://bioconda.github.io/)

-You could also try copy-pasting the following i your terminal which will download miniconda to you `$HOME` folder and install it on you system.
+You could also try copy-pasting the following to your terminal.
+This will download miniconda, install it to you `$HOME` folder and enable the bioconda channels.

 ```
 if [[ $OSTYPE = "linux-gnu" ]]; then